cocos/cocos-docs/en/scripting/decorator.md

   When the built-in property type identifier or the `cc` class is used as an array element, the property is specified as a **Cocos Creator 3.0 array**.
 For example, `[CCInteger]`, `[Node]` will present the property as an array of integers and an array of nodes, respectively.

-If the property does not specify a cc type, Cocos Creator 3.0 will derive its cc type from the property's default value or the result of an initialization formula:
+If the property does not specify a `cc` type, Cocos Creator 3.0 will derive its `cc` type from the property's default value or the result of an initialization formula:

-- If the type of the value is the JavaScript primitive types `number`, `string`, and `boolean`, then the cc type is the Creator's floating point number, string, and boolean, respectively.
+- If the type of the value is the JavaScript primitive types `number`, `string`, and `boolean`, then the `cc` type is the Creator's floating-point number, string, and boolean, respectively.
 - Others indicate that the property's type is **undefined**, and the editor will prompt for the `Type(Unknown)` character.

-> **Note**: when using the JavaScript built-in constructors `Number`, `String`, `Boolean` as cc types, there will be a warning and they will be treated as `CCFloat`, `CCString`, `CCBoolean` of the cc types respectively.
+> **Note**: when using the JavaScript built-in constructors `Number`, `String`, `Boolean` as `cc` types, there will be a warning and they will be treated as `CCFloat`, `CCString`, `CCBoolean` of the `cc` types respectively.
 After the initialized array property is modified, clear the original array data and reassign it manually, otherwise the data type will be inconsistent and lead to data mismatch.
 > ![property-changed](property-changed.png)

 <!-- See [property-type](#%E5%B1%9E%E6%80%A7%E5%8F%82%E6%95%B0) and [serializable-parameters](#serializable-parameters) below for an introduction to how cc types affect cc properties and the handling of properties with undefined cc types. -->

 > **Note**: serializable properties that need to be used by the editor should not have `_` at the beginning of the property name, otherwise they will be recognized as private properties, and private properties will not be displayed in the editor component properties panel.

-The following code demonstrates the declaration of cc properties for different cc types.
+The following code demonstrates the declaration of `cc` properties for different `cc` types.

 ```ts
 import { _decorator, CCInteger, Node, Enum } from 'cc';